How Can We Help?

 - Organizational effectiveness, innovation, and board/organization capacity may also be taken into consideration.
 Demonstrate that the organization in a position deliver the project or program.
 With such things as strong leadership of board, volunteers and staff, have well-crafted policies and procedures, demonstrate a broad funding base.

 - Is the project/program well planned and likely to succeed?
-Provide a realistic budget (both income and expenses), have an operating or business plan in place, have evaluation or targeted outcomes and outputs.
+Provide a realistic budget (income and expenses), operating or business plan, evaluation, or targeted outcomes and outputs.

 - Completeness and quality of the application.